Stefan-Radu/scripts/bbw/README.md

 ## Notes on behaviour

 As stated, this script is just a `bitwarden-cli` wrapper.
 It offers minimal flexibility to simplify usage and maximize security.
 Thus, for password generation, uppercase, lowercase, numbers and symbols are used by default.
 You can opt-in to not use symbols.
 Also, for passphrases all words are capitalized and one number is included.
-For both, the length can customized, but by default a password will be 15 characters in length and a passphrase whill span 3 words.
+For both, the length can be customized, but by default a password will be 15 characters in length and a passphrase will span 3 words.

 By default you have to input your account password for every use (excluding generation).
 However, there are multiple login options that you can read about in the [official documentation](https://bitwarden.com/help/cli/)